 A prominent part of East Asian cultures, India boasts of several touristy spots, locations and landscapes you should consider during your time here.
 Here are some of the best ones so far:

-The best times to visit Shimla include March-June as the weather is always between 15-30 degrees or between October to February if you want to enjoy ice-skating
+The best times to visit Shimla include March-June as the weather is always between 15-30 degrees or between October to February if you want to enjoy ice-skating.

 Dharamshala also has several monasteries that make it the most scenic destination in India.
 It attracts thousands of people every year and is a must-visit if you want to visit the picturesque St John Church, Dal Lake, etc.

-Known for its hot springs, glorious views, immense greenery and touristy spots, Parvati Valley is one destination you cannot afford to miss out on during your trip to India.
+Known for its hot springs, glorious views, immense greenery, and touristy spots, Parvati Valley is one destination you cannot afford to miss out on during your trip to India.

-The valley offers cheap accommodation, the best music and international food.
+The valley offers cheap accommodation, the best music, and international food.
 On your trip here, don’t forget to Kasol.
 It is a small town around 30 km from Bhuntar.
 It is surrounded by forests, camping tents and fresh air you can enjoy if you’re looking for a small weekend getaway.
 Kasol is also known as Little Israel due to thousands of Israeli tourists who come here for hiking and short trips.

 20 minutes drive after Kasol, you will find one of the Sikh holy sites in northern India, Manikaran.
-The site is located on Parbati river bank.
-There is hot water that comes from the ground and, in the best Sikh tradition, there is a free Indian meal (Thali plate).
+The site is located on the Parbati river bank.
+There is hot water that comes from the ground, and, in the best Sikh tradition, there is a free Indian meal (Thali plate).
 Apart from the site, there is a small street with lots of food stalls and souvenirs.

-Ladakh altitude ranges between 3,000 meters above sea level in the valleys between the mountains, and up to 6,500 meters in the peaks.
+Ladakh altitude ranges between 3,000 meters above sea level in the valleys between the mountains and up to 6,500 meters in the peaks.

-This is something you must consider before you go to Ladakh, because of the risk of altitude sickness.
+This is something you must consider before you go to Ladakh because of the risk of altitude sickness.
 A significant risk starts from 3000 meters, especially when you move quickly (by car or flight) from a normal altitude to 3000 meters or more.

 Note: Not recommended for travel with kids

-The best time to visit Leh Ladakh is between April To June as it’s peak season and several tourists are seen during this time of the year.
-The weather is also calm and relaxing, unlike August to Mid September where you can be prone to landslides.
+The best time to visit Leh Ladakh is between April To June as it’s peak season, and several tourists are seen during this time of the year.
+The weather is also calm and relaxing, unlike August to Mid September, where you can be prone to landslides.

-In addition, do not miss the Main Bazaar and Chandni Chowk.
+Besides, do not miss the Main Bazaar and Chandni Chowk.
 Chandni Chowk is a huge market, very crowded, filled with endless stalls, small and large shops, of all kinds and types.
 You can buy here anything which is India authentic, fabrics, dishes, spices and more.

-If you enjoy sports, trekking, backpacking and rafting centers are also available for your pleasure.
-You can also visit exotic temples, book private walking tours and a lot more to enjoy your time here.
+If you enjoy sports, trekking, backpacking, and rafting centers are also available for your pleasure.
+You can also visit exotic temples, book private walking tours, and a lot more to enjoy your time here.

-Home to the famous Golden Temple, Jallianwala Bagh and Wagah Border, Amritsar is an important landmark in India filled with cultural heritage, religious destinations and of course, glorious cuisine that will melt your taste buds.
+Home to the famous Golden Temple, Jallianwala Bagh, and Wagah Border, Amritsar is an important landmark in India filled with cultural heritage, religious destinations, and of course, glorious cuisine that will melt your taste buds.

 Munnar is an ideal place to visit if you’re looking for peaceful weather and green rolling mountains.
 It is one of the best places to visit in South India with your family, where you can enjoy the perfect weather and lush surroundings.

-Some of the best places to visit here include the Kumarakom Bird Sanctuary, Pathiramanal Island, Arthunkal Church, Krishna Temple and Krishnapuram Palace.
+Some of the best places to visit here include the Kumarakom Bird Sanctuary, Pathiramanal Island, Arthunkal Church, Krishna Temple, and Krishnapuram Palace.

 Check here Alleppey (Alappuzha) weather.